 Though HISD is no longer requiring contact tracing this process can still be time consuming.
-If the School Nurse, Principal, or Principal's designee needs assistance completing the process, HISD's HMS Nurse Manager is able to assist. <a href="https://colorg/col
+If the School Nurse, Principal, or Principal's designee needs assistance completing the process, HISD's HMS Nurse Manager is able to assist.
+COVID19@hisd.org